Tips for Working with Cowork

 • Review file contents yourself first

-• Keep external files in a separate folder from important files
+• Separate folders for external files from important files

-IT security follows the same principles across all systems — whether it's two-factor authentication or restricting AI Agent permissions, the key principle is "grant the least privilege necessary" (Principle of Least Privilege).
+The topic of IT security follows the same principles across all systems — whether it's two-factor authentication or restricting AI Agent permissions, the key is "grant only as little as necessary" (Principle of Least Privilege)

 — Zero Trust Security Principle

-Cowork performs best when instructions have 3 components:
+Cowork works best when commands have 3 parts:

 What (Task) "Summarize monthly sales"